 In 2013 she founded the Association Le Coeur sur la Patte (CSP) to help further her aims of protecting the many animals living in the streets of Agadir and registered it as a charitable organisation in Morocco.
 Since then she has campaigned tirelessly throughout the country to try and improve the rights of animals in Morocco.

+of Agadir to set up the first ever government subsidised TNR program in Morocco.
+TNR or Trap-Neuter-Vaccinate-Release schemes are recognised the world over as the only sure way of eradicating Rabies and the most humane and effective way of controlling street dog populations.
 By April 2018 CSP had vaccinated, tagged and neutered over 1300 dogs which had mostly all been returned to the streets.
 But then the authorities in Agadir, responding to pressure from all directions, decreed that all dogs had to be removed from the streets.
 All dogs in Agadir, including all the dogs that CSP had neutered and vaccinated were now at risk of being picked up by the authorities, at best contained in very poor and overcrowded conditions, at worst culled.
 Michele refused to let this happen.

 She moved quickly to find a suitably enclosed piece of remote land to rent and took 750 of the tagged street dogs to what is now the Refuge.
 Dog by dog they were recovered and moved to safety by December 2018.
 However, this refuge is far from ideal.
 It is over two hours drive along mostly dirt roads from Agadir.
 The dogs and small team of staff looking after them 24/7 need better facilities, reliable running water and some electricity.
 Also, as the land is only rented, there is no telling how long we will be able to stay there.
 Michele’s dream is to move them closer to her home base where she can keep an eye on everything.

 However, for the small team of people currently working for CSP, the priority must be to look after the animals already in our care.
 For this reason, we have decided to separate out the TNR, Educational and rescue aspects of the work from the Animal Refuge side.
 CSP will continue to campaign, educate and work with local authorities on TNR.
 SARA is being set up as satellite organisation to manage and maintain the large dog refuge and

 The main refuge where 750 dogs live is on rented land some two hours away from Agadir.

 but she could not leave them to certain death – if not by culling,

 to try and raise the profile of the work that she does and to increase the funding available to the association.
 After lots of consultation we decided to call the refuge Sunshine Animal Refuge Agadir.
 The name reflects both our hopes for a bright future for the refuge and the warmth of the affection that we all feel for these wonderful animals and that is returned by them.